twfarland/acto/README.md

 ### Error handling

-To put a signal in an error state, send a native `Error` object to it, which will set it's value to the error, and stop it, e.g:
+To put a signal in an error state, send a native `Error` object to it, which will set it's value to the error, e.g:

 ```javascript
 const signal = create()